-Why choose Dr. Travis McCoy from the FIRM?
+Why choose Dr. Daniel Duffy from the FIRM?

-What patients are saying about Dr. Travis McCoy:
+What patients are saying about Dr. Daniel Duffy:

-If you are interested in setting up a consult with Dr. McCoy regarding a myomectomy, please call our office at 904-399-5620.
-Dr. McCoy sees patients at all of our Jacksonville locations (Downtown, South, and Beaches) as well as in our Georgia offices in Valdosta and Albany.
+If you are interested in setting up a consult with Dr. Duffy regarding a myomectomy, please call our office at 904-399-5620.
+Dr. Duffy sees patients at all of our Jacksonville locations (Downtown, South, and Beaches) as well as in our Georgia offices in Valdosta and Albany.